SFML/imgui-sfml/README.md

 ImGui::ImageButton(const sf::Texture& texture);
 ```

-Gamepad navigation
+Keyboard/Gamepad navigation
 ---
-Starting with ImGui 1.60, there's a feature to control ImGui with keyboard and gamepad.
+Starting with [ImGui 1.60](https://github.com/ocornut/imgui/releases/tag/v1.60), there's a feature to control ImGui with keyboard and gamepad.
 To use keyboard navigation, you just need to do this:

 ```c++
 ImGuiIO& io = ImGui::GetIO();